 Rule #1: Choose the right capacity

-- If you go for a trek with porterage, you will need a bag of a capacity of about 30 liters.
-It will host raincoat, jacket, rations for the day (water/food) and other stuff like cameras.
+- If you go for a trek with porterage, you will need a bag with a capacity of about 30 liters.
+It will host raincoat, jacket, rations for the day (water/food), and other stuff like cameras.

-- For a hike of 2/3 days with a night in a refuge, you will need to choose for a backpack of approximately 50 liters.
+- For a hike of 2/3 days with a night in a refuge, you will need to choose a backpack of approximately 50 liters.
 Able to fit your sleeping bag, more food, cooking accessories, spare clothing, and toiletry kit.

 - For a trek in autonomy and long hike, choose a higher capacity of 60/70 liters.
 Your backpack will contain everything necessary for several days of autonomy.
-Attention to properly adjust your bag before leaving because its optimal filling according to your load and your morphology is essential for the comfort of your walking.
+Attention to properly adjust your bag before leaving because the optimal filling according to your load and your morphology is essential for the comfort of your walking.

 Rule #2: Define the correct adjustment

 The principle of a good fit is load distribution.
 In order for the straps to embrace the shape of the shoulders without putting pressure on them, the load must be, for the essential, carried by the hips.
 Here are, in sequence, the actions to follow: